 For the ‘misinformation’ category, we have two typical human behaviours.

 People tend to ignore bad things.
 It takes a while before a human starts experiencing age-related diseases and signs of biological ageing, at least a few decades.
 It’s more than enough time to put it out of your mind, and eventually accept it as inevitable and convince yourself it’s not a bad thing.
-As you subconsciously compute ageing is inevitable + ageing is a really bad thing = holy shit there’s an inevitable, really bad thing awaiting for me, you realise the only way to avoid being driven batshit crazy by the thought is changing your views and not seeing ageing as a bad thing, or at least never thinking about it.
+As you subconsciously compute ageing is inevitable + ageing is a really bad thing = holy shit there’s an inevitable, really bad thing awaiting for me, you realise the only way to avoid being driven crazy by the thought is changing your views and not seeing ageing as a bad thing, or at least never thinking about it.
 It’s a basic defence mechanism, and probably the most common reason why people pay no attention to the problem.
 This phenomenon can probably be explained in terms of terror management theory as well—a theory explaining how humans reconcile the contradiction of their innate, strong desire to live and the perceived inevitability of death.

 Biological ageing is so sugarcoated it can give you diabetes.
-They call the last few decades of a person’s life their ‘golden years’, and that’s gotta be the most shameless attempt at sugarcoating in the history of human kind.
+They shamelessly call the last few decades of a person’s life their ‘golden years’, despite even rocks know what kind of health accompanies those years.
 They tell you being old is good, because you have a lot of life experience and have (assumably) accomplished many things, except that is a (possible) consequence of chronological ageing, not biological ageing.
 You made life experiences and accomplished things because you had time, energy, and will-power; getting biologically older only makes all of that more difficult, and eventually impossible.

 Now we know why ageing is a problem, and why people generally don’t see it as such.
 Now the question is, what is ageing, biologically speaking?
 Let’s find out in the next article.